-8.1.1.2 Residential properties
+10.1.1.2 Residential properties

 All residential property with a market value of less than the amount as annually determined by the Municipality, are exempted from paying property rates.
-For the 2019/2020 financial year the maximum amount is determined as R50 000 as contemplated in terms of section 17(1)(h) of the Act are included in the amount as referred to above as annually determined by the Municipality.
+For the 2020/2021 financial year the maximum amount is determined as R50 000 as contemplated in terms of section 17(1)(h) of the Act are included in the amount as referred to above as annually determined by the Municipality.

-8.1.1.3 Public Service Infrastructure
+10.1.1.3 Public Benefit Organisations -

-Section 13 of the Property Rates Amendment Act amended section 17(1) through sub-section A which prohibits the rating of any property referred to in paragraphs (a),(b),(e)(g) and (h) of the definition of 'public service infrastructure.
-However section 35 of the Amendment Act provides
+Public Benefit Organisation Property means property owned by public benefit organisations and used for any specified public benefit activity listed in part 1 of the Ninth Schedule to the Income Tax Act which includes: Welfare and Humanitarian; Health Care; Education and Development; Religion, Belief and Philosophy; Culture; Conservation, Environment and Animal Welfare; Sport.
+These organisations are exempted from paying property Rates.

-Transitional arrangements through section 93A.(1) The prohibition on the levying of the rates on public infrastructure referred in section 17(1)(a) must be phased in over a period of five municipal financial year with effect from the date of commencement of the Amendment Act.
+11.1.2 Exemptions in 9.1.1.1 to 9.1.1.3 will automatically apply and no application is thus required by the owners of such property.

-The rates levied on property referred to in subsection (1) must -
+11.1.3 All possible benefiting organisations in clause 9.1.1.4 must apply annually, by 30 June, the last day prior to the beginning of the financial year in respect of which the application is made, If the exemption applied for is approved the exemption will be valid for the full financial year.
+Applications made after the closing date will only be accepted for properties registered in the deeds office after 30 June 2020.
+Any other applications received after 30 June will not be considered for the financial year in respect of which rates are levied.

-- a) In the first year (2015/2016) be no more than 80 per cent of the rate for that financial year otherwise applicable to that property. - b) In the second year (2016/2017) be no more than 60 per cent of the rate for that financial year otherwise applicable to that property. - c) In the third year (2017/2018) be no more than 40 per cent of the rate for that financial year otherwise applicable to that property. - d) In the fourth year (2018/2019) be no more than 20 per cent of the rate for that financial year otherwise applicable to that property. - e) In the fifth year (2019/2020) be no more than 10 per cent of the rate for that financial year otherwise applicable to that property. - 8.1.1.4 Public Benefit Organisations Public Benefit Organisation Property means property owned by public benefit organisations and used for any specified public benefit activity listed in part 1 of the Ninth Schedule to the Income Tax Act which includes: Welfare and Humanitarian; Health Care; Education and Development; Religion, Belief and Philosophy; Culture; Conservation, Environment and Animal Welfare; Sport.
-These organisations are exempted from paying property Rates. - 8.1.2 Exemptions in 8.1.1.1 to 8.1.1.3 will automatically apply and no application is thus required by the owners of such property. - 8.1.3 All possible benefiting organisations in clause 8.1.1.4 must apply annually, by 30 June, the last day prior to the beginning of the financial year in respect of which the application is made, If the exemption applied for is approved the exemption will be valid for the full financial year.
-Applications made after the closing date will only be accepted for properties registered in the deeds office after 30 June 2019.
-Any other applications received after 30 June will not be considered for the financial year in respect of which rates are levied. - 8.1.4 A rate-exemption certificate as issued by the South African Revenue Service (SARS), as contemplated in terms of Part 1 of the Ninth Schedule to the Income Tax Act, 1962 (Act No 58 of 1962), must be submitted together with the application. - 8.1.5 The Municipality retains the right to refuse the application for exemption if the details supplied in the application were incomplete, incorrect or false.
+- 11.1.4 A rate-exemption certificate as issued by the South African Revenue Service (SARS), as contemplated in terms of Part 1 of the Ninth Schedule to the Income Tax Act, 1962 (Act No 58 of 1962), must be submitted together with the application. - 11.1.5 The Municipality retains the right to refuse the application for exemption if the details supplied in the application were incomplete, incorrect or false.

-8.2 Impermissible Rates
+11.2 Impermissible Rates